 Eligible institutions receive an annual grant through the fund to help pay for a portion of the central and departmental administrative costs related to federally funded research.

 The program (formerly known as the Indirect Costs Program) was introduced in 2003 as part of the federal government’s strategy to make Canada one of the world’s top countries in research and development.
-It currently has a budget of $369 million and serves 125 postsecondary institutions across the country.
+It currently has a budget of nearly $400 million and serves more than 150 postsecondary institutions across the country.

 What costs does the program support